SolarNetworkFoundation/solarnetwork.net/content/resources/case-studies/wsc.md

   logo: /img/case-studies/wsc-logo-865x351.png
 ---
 Western Springs College is one of the largest public schools in West Auckland, with a student roll of over 1800 students between years 9 and 13.
-Known historically for its co-governance with Ngã Puna O Waiōrea and its strength in the performing arts, the College has also cultivated a deep focus on environmental stewardship.
+Known historically for its co-governance with Ngā Puna O Waiōrea and its strength in the performing arts, the College has also cultivated a deep focus on environmental stewardship.
 A new building designed to support solar modules on the roof offered the WSC community the opportunity to “walk the talk” of sustainability, teach science curriculum, and